 Well white to be more specific.
 I’ve been getting the odd white hair since I was 18, but it’s slowly become more and more noticeable over the past few years.
 In my family, it has a lot to do with genetics.
 My mum started going grey at 18 too, and my brother and twin sister have grey hairs as well.

-Over these past 8 years, I’ve been plucking and pulling any grey hair I could find, but you can only do this up until a certain point… and that point came recently when I started finding patches of greys.
+Over these past eight years, I’ve been plucking and pulling any grey hair I could find, but you can only do this up until a certain point… And that point came recently when I started finding patches of greys.

 All-Natural DIY Hair Dyes